June 5, 2016

 Their overall tone is playful and stress-free.
 Their form builder takes the stress out of pesky forms on websites.
 They make it fun to use their application and pay attention to the finer details which as a user myself, I can appreciate.

-Flow charts represent the life cycle of an experience from a user’s perspective.
+Flow charts represent the life cycle of experience from a user’s perspective.
 Depending on the privileges set towards a user the flow can almost always vary.

 For example, if you are an administrative user you might have more options and functionality available to you rather than if you are just a basic user.
 Being a basic user means you will have fewer options and functionality available.
 This paradigm is commonly found in the SaaS market where there are free and pro-rated plans available for a cost.